 There are a number of ways that the company can fulfill a claim.
 It can replace the item with an item from inventory, therefore decreasing inventory.
 The company could repair the product using parts from inventory and outside labor (which would require cash) or inside labor (wages payable).
 Always record the replacement or repair at cost, not at the retail value of the item or parts.

 On February 1, Hydration-on-the-Go received 14 water bottles in the mail that had been returned by customers to be replaced under warranty.
 Each water bottle costs $4 to produce and sells for $9.
-Record the entry for fulfillment of the warranty claims.
+Record the entry for the fulfillment of the warranty claims.

 The problem is asking us to record the warranty claim.
 When the company fulfills a warranty claim, we need to debit the estimated warranty liability.
 This is because part of the warranty obligation is being fulfilled.
 The amount of liability is decreasing.

 Now to determine the account to credit.
-Ask yourself how how the liability is being fulfilled.
+Ask yourself how the liability is being fulfilled.
 How is the company fulfilling the liability in this case?
 The company is replacing the water bottle.
 Water bottles are the product that the company sells.
 They are inventory.
 Therefore, we will reduce inventory by the amount that the bottles cost.
 When we use inventory to fulfill the warranty liability, the value of inventory falls.

 How much should we record as the cost of the water bottles?
 If we are removing them from inventory, we should remove them at cost.
 Therefore, use $4 per water bottle.